lpredova/lpredova/README.md

 🔭✨   Fullstack software engineer

- >Go, JS , PHP, Python, Java, SQL, DevOps
+ > Elixir, Go, JS , PHP, SQL, DevOps

 - Committed to doing the right things in the right way.